kplynds/kplynds/README.md

 ### Hello 👋

 Hi, I'm Kyle!
-I'm a software engineer who loves solving hard problems and building software that improves peoples lives.
-When I'm not writing code, you can find me  surfing, reading, or listening to electronic music.
+I'm a software engineer who loves solving hard problems.
+I'm proficient in:
+  - HTML5/CSS
+  - Javascript
+  - React.js
+  - Node.js
+  - Python
+  - PostgreSQL
++ many more, and I'm always learning new technologies.

+When I'm not writing code, you can find me:
+  - Surfing🏄‍♂️
+  - Reading📚
+  - Listening to music

+Contact me: kplynds3@gmail.com

 <!--
 **kplynds/kplynds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.